US Adds 1.8 Million Jobs in a Sign That Hiring Has Weakened

 Though the unemployment rate fell last month from 11.1% to 10.2%, that level still exceeds the highest rate during the 2008-2009 Great Recession.

 “The progress is encouraging, but let’s not lose sight of where we currently are,” said Nick Bunker, economic research director at the jobs website Indeed.
-“By both the unemployment rate and the cumulative hit to employment, the current labor market crisis is worse than the Great Recession. ...
-Until the virus is under control, a full and sustained recovery will remain out of reach.”
+“By both the unemployment rate and the cumulative hit to employment, the current labor market crisis is worse than the Great Recession."

+The jobs report emerged as new infections run at about 55,000 a day.
+While that’s down from a peak of well over 70,000 in the second half of July, cases are rising in about half of the states, and deaths are climbing in many of them.

+Those recalls are still happening, and they accounted for the bulk of July's job gain.
+But the resurgence of the virus in much of the country has reversed some re-openings and likely made it harder for many people to get back to work.
+Nearly half the unemployed have been jobless for 15 weeks or more, up from just one-tenth in May.
+And the number of Americans who say their job losses are permanent was flat last month despite the hiring gain.

+The proportion of Americans who are either working or looking for work also slipped to 61.4%, down 2 percentage points from February.
+That signals that the job gains of the past few months haven't encouraged many people to start seeking work.

-The report suggests that high unemployment and shriveled incomes for many households will remain an issue through the November elections and a potential threat to President Donald Trump's re-election prospects.
-Congressional Democrats are pushing for more government stimulus, including an extension of a now-expired $600 weekly federal unemployment benefit.
-Senate Republicans are seeking to reduce that unemployment payment in any extension.
-The White House also opposes further aid for state and local governments, another key Democratic demand.
+Friday's report suggested, too, that high unemployment and shriveled incomes for many households will remain an issue through the November elections and a potential threat to President Donald Trump's re-election prospects.

+Trump quickly celebrated the report with a pair of tweets, including one that read “Great Jobs Numbers!”
+But aides are nervous that the recovery is still fragile.
+The president remained out of sight Friday, beginning a three-day weekend at his Bedminster, New Jersey, golf club.

+His Democratic opponent, Joe Biden, was quick to blame Trump for the potentially faltering recovery.

 July’s job gain was much lower than June’s 4.8 million and May’s 2.7 million.
 Hiring weakened last month in a range of industries.
-Manufacturing added just 26,000 jobs, less than one-tenth its June gain.
-Restaurants, bars, hotels and entertainment venues gained 592,000, just one-quarter of their June increase.
-Retailers added 258,000 jobs, down from more than 800,000 in June.
+Manufacturing added just 26,000 jobs, less than one-tenth of its June gain.
+And some industries not directly affected by the pandemic, such as banking, cut jobs.

-The economy is struggling to emerge from the devastating recession that caused the economy to shrink at a nearly 33% annual rate in the April-June quarter, the worst quarterly fall on record.
-Employers slashed their work forces, consumers cut spending and corporations pulled back on investment and expansion.
+The economy is struggling to emerge from the devastating recession that caused the economy to shrink at a nearly 33% annual rate in the April-June quarter, the worst quarterly decline on record.

 The economy has since started to grow again, and many economists have forecast a solid rebound in the July-September quarter, though not nearly enough to offset the second quarter’s dizzying fall.